2020 Friends of the Poor Walk Registration

 REGISTER TODAY – Three easy ways to sign-up for the Walk:

-- Go to our Online Registration Form (CLICK HERE) – you can register online (you can bring any donation amount the day of the race or mail to us with your form).
+- Go to our Online Registration Form (CLICK HERE) – you can register online (you can bring any donation amount the day of the walk or mail to us with your form).

 - Download the Registration PDF (CLICK HERE).
 You can complete your registration and turn it in with your donations on the day of the walk, September 26, when you come to pick up your goodie bag at one of our three registration locations.

 How your support of the Walk helps to impact the lives of those we serve.